-The Uproot Project Database is a critical resource for journalists who are seeking to connect with editors, mentors, experts, sources, and other journalists of color within the environmental space.
-As a network by and for environmental and climate journalists of color, The Uproot Project is committed to diversity in the media, which means spotlighting diverse voices.
-The people you will find in our database identify as Black, Indigenous, or other people of color, who have exercised expertise in climate, science, social justice, and environmental spaces.
+The Uproot Project Database is a valuable resource for journalists looking to connect with editors, mentors, experts, sources, and peers within the environmental space.
+While this database is open to all journalists, it aims to elevate and amplify diverse voices in environmental journalism.
+The Uproot Project is committed to increasing representation in the media and environmental journalism.
+The professionals in our database bring expertise in climate, science, social justice, and environmental issues and are committed to contributing to a more inclusive and representative media landscape.

 Want to be a part of Uproot’s database?
 Fill out the application here!